ekawatani/i18npack/README.md

 #### !struct

-Takes a specified JSON schema and validates a block against the schema using [tv4](https://github.com/geraintluff/tv4).
+Takes a specified JSON schema and validates a block against the Draft v7 schema using [ajv](https://github.com/epoberezkin/ajv).
 To specifiy a schema, use `_schema` in the source and specify the name of the file containing it.
-If you are unfamilier with JSON schema Draft v4, try using [http://jsonschema.net](http://jsonschema.net) to generate it.
+Use `jsonValidatorOptions` to pass options to the validator (See their documentation for available options).
+If you are unfamilier with JSON schema Draft v7, try using [http://jsonschema.net](http://jsonschema.net) to generate it.

 book.yaml
 ```yaml